-- Ancillary Service Optimizer (ASO) The Ancillary Services Optimizer (ASO) performs the joint optimization function of Energy, Reserves and Regulation in the dispatch run.
-The ASO creates an interval-based solution over a one hour look-ahead period, as well as performs the Regulation Three Pivotal Supplier Test.
-ASO does not calculate market clearing prices.
-The main functions of ASO are the commitment of all Regulation resources and inflexible Reserve resources for the next operating hour. - Intermediate Term Security Constrained Economic Dispatch (IT SCED) The Intermediate Term Security Constrained Economic Dispatch (IT SCED) application is used by PJM to perform various functions over a 1-2 hour look-ahead period.
-Historical and current system information is used to anticipate generator performance to various requests, and to provide accurate information regarding generator operating parameters under multiple scenarios.
-The IT SCED solves a multi-interval, time-coupled solution to perform the following functions: - o Resource commitment recommendations for Energy and Reserves. - o Resource commitment decisions for economic Demand Resources. - o Execution of the Three Pivotal Supplier Test for Energy. - o Non-Synchronized Reserves Opportunity Cost.
+2.5.2 Intermediate Term Security Constrained Economic Dispatch (IT SCED)

+The Intermediate Term Security Constrained Economic Dispatch (IT SCED) application is used by PJM to perform various functions over a 1-2 hour look-ahead period.
+Historical and current system information including forecasted energy transactions are used to anticipate generator performance to various requests, and to provide accurate information regarding generator operating parameters under multiple scenarios.
+The IT SCED solves a multi-interval, time-coupled solution to perform the following functions:

+- Resource commitment recommendations for Energy and Reserves. - Resource commitment decisions for economic Demand Resources. - Execution of the Three Pivotal Supplier Test for Energy. - Non-Synchronized Reserves Opportunity Cost. - o Non-Synchronized Reserves Opportunity Cost from the pricing run solution is used in the NSR Offer Price in RT SCED.